kaisalmen/WWOBJLoader/README.md

 ## Models and resources

-Use gulp to download missing resources (OBJ, MTL files and texutres):
+Use gulp to download missing resources (OBJ, MTL files and textures):
 ```bash
 gulp get-resources
 ```

+Have fun!

+Kai